jonathanhines/midtown/_posts/2020-12-01-Continues Video.markdown

 custom_excerpt: false
 ---

-**Midtown Counselling continues Video, Phone and In-Person sessions.** Services continue via video-conference (Doxy.Me), phone, and distanced outdoor in-person visits where safety can be accommodated (travel expenses apply).
+**Midtown Counselling Services** continue via video-conference (Doxy.Me), phone, and distanced outdoor in-person visits where safety can be accommodated (travel expenses apply).
 Our clinic's physical doors will re-open as soon as community health circumstances allow.